 2. Artificial Intelligence in Marketing

-AI can be used to personalize marketing experiences, analyze data to provide valuable insights, and even automate processes.
-In the context of a brewery, AI could recommend beers based on a customer’s preferences or previous orders, or even predict trends in beer preferences.
+AI can personalize marketing experiences, analyze data to provide valuable insights, and even automate processes.
+In the context of a brewery, AI could recommend beers based on a customer’s preferences or previous orders or even predict trends in beer preferences.